Our laboratory was created to explore cancer at the genetic level, trying to predict how the disease might progress and how best to treat it.

 Dr Phil Bennett

-Phil is the service lead for SCMD and has been a registered clinical scientist for over fifteen years, applying the latest developments in molecular diagnostics across a range of service areas including microbiology, virology, clinical & forensic genetics and most recently molecular pathology.
+Phil is the service lead for SCMD and has been a registered clinical scientist for nearly 20 years, applying the latest developments in molecular diagnostics across a range of service areas including microbiology, virology, clinical & forensic genetics and most recently molecular pathology.

-Phil has overseen the launch and growth of the Next Generation Sequencing based tumour profiling service and the transfer of the business from UCL to HCA.
+Phil has overseen the launch and growth of the Next Generation Sequencing based tumour profiling service and the transfer of the business from UCL to HCA in 2016.
 With an increase in investment and resources arising from this transfer, Phil is now tasked with further expanding the business, both with regards to consolidation of existing service lines and the development of new ones.

-Once a keen skier, canoeist and mountain biking, many of his hobbies have been on the back burner since children arrived on the scene, but he still manages to find time to fit in some scuba diving both in the UK and further afield.
+A keen skier, canoeist and mountain biking, many of these hobbies have unfortunate been on the back burner since children arrived on the scene, but he still manages to find time to fit in some scuba diving both in the UK and further afield.

 After graduating from the University of Hull, Ben joined Sheffield Teaching Hospitals as a trainee Biomedical Scientist.
 There he found his interests lay in solid tissue laboratory sciences.
 Qualifying in 2007, he moved to Imperial College Healthcare NHS Trust and gained experience of clinical immunohistochemistry.
 He subsequently did a part-time MSc in Cellular Pathology, with a project centred on acquired mutations in cancer.